 Stakeholder liaison group

 Stakeholder liaison groups (SLGs) play an important role in making sure individuals and groups affected by the project are kept informed and can offer feedback about construction activities.

 To request a copy of meeting minutes please email email@example.com.

 Employment and Training – building a skilled rail workforce

 In partnership with the Chisholm Institute, we have established a new training centre (New Employment Exchange and Training).
 NEXT will provide tailored training for apprentices and entry-level workers, helping to build a skilled workforce for the future.

 In response to community feedback, a Voluntary Purchase Scheme has been established.

 Under the voluntary purchase scheme, the government will offer to purchase residential properties most impacted by the project on a voluntary basis – this means that eligible owners have the option of selling their property to the Level Crossing Removal Authority.

+Fencing and landscaping packages are also available to eligible property owners.
 Learn more about the fencing and landscaping program.